joshlemon/ir-toolkit/README.md

 ## ir_extractor
 This is a python script for extracting common strings from STDIN used by Incident Responders for processing text.

+## time_helper
+A python script for printing time in UTC, Epoch or current timezone.
+This script will also calculate time by shifting hours or minutes with the '-s' switch.